MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 # Microsoft 365 Apps health

-The Microsoft 365 Apps health dashboard in the [Microsoft 365 Apps admin center](https://config.office.com) helps you keep your Microsoft 365 Apps up to date by providing visibility into how they're performing on your client devices and offering guidance to help optimize and troubleshoot arising issues.
+The Microsoft 365 Apps health dashboard in the [Microsoft 365 Apps admin center](https://config.office.com) helps you keep your apps healthy.
+It provides visibility into how they're performing on your client devices and offering guidance to help optimize and troubleshoot arising issues.

 > [!TIP]
 > If you prefer watching over reading, check out the our [introductional video on Apps Health](https://youtu.be/g9tiCFNDOEw).